Expanding the Applied Learning Collaborative Approach to Project ECHO

 - and tools and resources in disaster-related environmental and occupational health issues and approaches.

-Each series will include six video-conference sessions between the months of September and December 2019.
+Series will be offered in the fall of 2019 and spring of 2020.
 Series will be weekly for one-hour meetings.

 Disaster-related Environmental Health Response and Recovery ECHO Series